Michael Bentine: Other interests

 In 1968, travelling on the British Hovercraft Corporation (BHC) SR.N6, GH–2012, Bentine took part in the first hovercraft expedition up the River Amazon.

 In the 1995 New Year Honours, Bentine received a CBE from Queen Elizabeth II "for services to entertainment".
 In 1971, Bentine received the Order of Merit of Peru following his fund-raising work for the 1970 Great Peruvian earthquake.

 Bentine was a crack pistol shot and helped to start the idea of a counter-terrorist wing within 22 SAS Regiment.
-In doing so, he became the first non-SAS person ever to fire a gun inside the close-quarters battle training house at Hereford.
+In doing so, he became the first non-SAS person to fire a gun inside the close-quarters battle training house at Hereford.

 His interests included parapsychology.
-This was as a result of his and his family's extensive research into the paranormal, which resulted in his writing The Door Marked Summer and The Doors of the Mind.
+This was as a result of his and his family's extensive research into the paranormal, which resulted in his writing The Door Marked Summer and Doors of the Mind.
 He was, for the final years of his life, president of the Association for the Scientific Study of Anomalous Phenomena.

 On 14 December 1977, he appeared with Arthur C. Clarke on Patrick Moore's BBC The Sky at Night programme.
 The broadcast was entitled "Suns, Spaceships and Bug-Eyed Monsters" – a light-hearted look at how science fiction had become science fact, as well as how ideas of space travel had become reality through the 20th century.
-In the opening of the programme, Moore introduces Bentine with Bentine confirming that he was the possessor of a "Readers Digest Degree".
+In the opening of the programme, Moore introduces Bentine with Bentine confirming that he was the possessor of a "Reader's Digest Degree".
 This remark was typical of Bentine's comic approach to most things in life that concealed his knowledge of science.
 Bentine appeared in a subsequent broadcast on a similar theme with Moore in 1980.
 Following the death of Arthur C. Clarke, BBC Sky at Night magazine released a copy of the 1977 archive programme on the cover of their May 2008 edition.